eviltester/thingifier/challenger/src/main/resources/content/tools/clients.md

 Any feature that makes things easier is useful but not essential.

 A history of requests and responses is useful to see what I just did, and to let me see what the tool thinks it has sent and received.
 But if I have proxy capability then I can use the Proxy to do this.

+Most people using the REST Clients will be using them in a commercial setting.
+It is important to look at the license of the tool.
+Some tools are 'free' but the license forbids use of the tool in a commercial environment without purchasing a license.

 ### Essential Features